Peace and Tech: Part 2

 The First Deepfake?

-The Roman poet Ovid, born in 43 BCE, shared a story where the goddess Hera told Hypnos to create an impersonation of King Ceÿx, in order to trick his wife, Queen Alcyone.
-This might be the earliest known example of a “deep-fake.”
+The Roman poet Ovid, born in 43 BCE, shared a story where the goddess Hera told Hypnos to create an impersonation of King Ceÿx, in order to trick the king's wife, Queen Alcyone.
+This might be the earliest known example of a “deepfake.”

 In Hera's message to Hypnos, she said: “Order your dreams, who mimic the likeness of genuine forms, to go to Trachis, Hercules’ home, in the guise of King Ceÿx and enter Alcyone’s mind.”

 Ovid tells us that Hypnos assigned Morpheus to fulfill Hera’s request: “Hypnos awakened Morpheus, the master mimic . . . [who can] imitate human beings.”

 In Greek mythology, Morpheus can imitate any human appearance in the non-physical realm of dreams.
 Today, digital deepfakes can imitate any human appearance in the non-physical realm of electric light.
 VR/AR spatial computing technology, along with related machine learning and computer vision advancements, will take digital deepfakes to a far more powerful and dangerous level.